finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Fix: File Selection on Windows and Mac
 - Fix: Allow space and dash in deck filename on Windows and Android
 - Fix: Networking on iOS
-- Group cards in the Deck Editor with a number instead of stacking them
+- Layout cards in the Deck Editor more dynamically
+  - Group unique cards by using a label to indicate how many copies of that card are in the deck
-- Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
+  - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)

+## Sprint+1
 - Play Mode Redesign
   - Fix: Server freezes when sharing deck
   - Fix: Card dissappears when connection to server is dropped